Colm Murphy: Dissident republican activity

 Murphy was arrested by the Gardaí on 21 February 1999 for questioning under anti-terrorist legislation.
 On 24 February, Murphy became the first person charged in connection with the Omagh bombing, when he appeared before Dublin's Special Criminal Court and was charged with conspiring to cause an explosion under the terms of Ireland's Offences Against the State Act, between 13 and 16 August 1998.
 Murphy was also charged with membership of an illegal organisation, the Real Irish Republican Army.

-On 10 October 2000, the BBC television show Panorama named Murphy as one four people connected with the Omagh bombing, along with Seamus Daly and Liam Campbell.
+On 10 October 2000, the BBC television show Panorama named Murphy as one of four people connected with the Omagh bombing, along with Seamus Daly and Liam Campbell.
 In 2001, Murphy undertook legal action against the BBC and Daily Mail publishers Associated Newspapers for contempt of court.
 The action against Associated Newspapers was settled on 31 July 2001, and the newspaper released a statement saying Murphy was entitled to be presumed innocent of the charges against him until proven guilty.

 Murphy's trial began at Special Criminal Court in Dublin on 12 October 2001.
 The court heard that Murphy had supplied two mobile phones which were used during the bombing.
 One witness, Murphy's second cousin, retracted his evidence and the judge called the conduct of two detectives outrageous, saying they had persistently lied under cross-examination.
 Despite this, on 22 January 2002, Murphy was convicted of conspiring to cause the Omagh bombing, and on 25 January was sentenced to 14 years imprisonment with the judge describing him as a long-time republican extremist.